ToschevV/Education/README.md

 # MySkills
-Sample project named 'Pocked news' implemented using pure html/css and also has bootstrap version
+1. Sample project named 'Pocked news' implemented using pure html/css and also has bootstrap version
+2. Sample project with html+bootstrap table which calculate rows and columns using pure Javascript